brendansparrow/brendansparrow-com/pages/home.md

 ## Services

 I've worked with over 120 companies—large and small—to plan, design, code, test and maintain their online presence.
-I thrive off building systems that deliver value at minimal cost to you, while keeping a firm hold on the human principles that drive us all to do better.
+I enjoy building systems that deliver value at minimal cost.
+After 4 years in-agency, I made a return in January to working fully remotely as a freelancer.

 </section>